 Caryn Hughes, Secretary

 About Caryn: Caryn moved to Red Feather Lakes after retiring from Hewlett Packard after working there for almost 40 years.
-Married to Lon Hughes (Realtor) and live on Hiawatha Hwy.
-Enjoy mountain living and supporting this mountain community.
+She is married to Lon Hughes (Realtor) and lives on Hiawatha Hwy.
+Enjoys mountain living and supporting this mountain community.
 Member of the Historical Society, Mountain Gals, and Mountain Lions Club.
-Work at the Red Feather Lakes POA as Office Manager and waitress at the Trout Tavern on Ramona Lake.
+Works at the Red Feather Lakes POA as Office Manager and waitress at the Trout Tavern on Ramona Lake.